Yan Zhenqing: Late life

 In 764, Emperor Daizong conferred the title of Duke of Lu (魯公) on Yan Zhenqing in recognition of his firm loyalty to the government and bravery during the An Lushan Rebellion.
 However, his unbending character was resented by the incumbent Grand Councilor, Lu Qi, and cost him his life.

 In 773, Yan Zhenqing and a group of friends began work on compiling the (c.
 780) Yunhai Jingyuan, which was a 360-volume rime dictionary of literary words that unfortunately became a lost work.

-In 784, Li Xilie, the military commissioner of Huaixi (淮西節度使), rebelled.
-Lu Qi had held a grudge against Yan Zhenqing for a long time, so he sent Yan Zhenqing to negotiate with Li Xilie in the hope that Yan Zhenqing will be killed.
+In 784, Li Xilie, the military governor of Huaixi (淮西節度使), rebelled.
+Lu Qi had held a grudge against Yan Zhenqing for a long time, so he sent Yan Zhenqing to negotiate with Li Xilie in the hope that Yan Zhenqing would be killed.
 As expected, Li Xilie tried all means to coax or threaten Yan Zhenqing to surrender, but Yan Zhenqing never wavered.
 According to legend, Li Xilie set up a fire in the courtyard and told Yan Zhengqing he would be burnt to death if he did not surrender.
-Yet Yan Zhenqing did not show the slightest fear and walked towards the fire determinedly.
-Li Xilie could not help but to show respect to him, and in 785, Yan Zhenqing was secretly strangled at the Longxing Temple (龍興寺) in Caizhou, Henan.
+Yet, Yan Zhenqing did not show the slightest fear and walked towards the fire determinedly.
+Li Xilie could not help but to show respect to him, and on 23 August, Yan Zhenqing was secretly strangled at the Longxing Temple (龍興寺) in Caizhou, Henan.

-Upon hearing of his death, Emperor Daizong closed the assembly for five days and conferred the posthumous title Wenzhong (文忠) on Yan Zhenqing.
+Upon hearing of his death, Emperor Daizong closed the assembly for five days and conferred the posthumous title Wenzhong (文忠) on Yan Zhenqing on 2 March 785, along with the posthumous position of situ.
 He was also widely mourned by the army and the people, and a temple was constructed to commemorate him.
-In the Song dynasty, the temple was moved to Shandong and from then on became a key tourist attraction.
+In the Song dynasty, the temple was moved to modern Shandong and from then on became a key tourist attraction.